-I am director of Språkbanken (the Swedish Language Bank), and professor of natural language processing, a discipline falling under the wider umbrella of language technology (LT).
+I am director of Nationella språkbanken (the National Swedish Language Bank), national coordinator of Swe-Clarin and professor of natural language processing, a discipline falling under the wider umbrella of language technology (LT).
 LT is a multi-faceted research field.
 It has an obvious practical side to it, where the aim is to develop methods enabling computers to exhibit human-like linguistic behavior, e.g., text understanding in large-scale dodument processing and information access, machine translation, and automated speech-to-text and text-to-speech conversion.
-There is also a more theoretical aspect to LT, aiming to investigate general properties of human language, both in order to contribute to linguistic research – this being one of my own central research interests – and in order to incorporate the knowledge thus gained into increasingly sophisticated language processing systems.
+There is also a more theoretical aspect to LT, aiming to investigate general properties of human language, both in order to contribute to linguistic research ? this being one of my own central research interests ? and in order to incorporate the knowledge thus gained into increasingly sophisticated language processing systems.

 In order to develop high-performance and high-precision language processing systems, we need access to so-called language resources, both large amounts of text of relevant types and genres, and databases containg rich linguistic information, for instance richly structured digital lexical resources.
 Hence, another central aspect of my research is concerned with the development and optimal utilization of language resources for all modern and historical varieties of written Swedish.